Panagiotis Kavvadias: Excavations with Kawerau (1885–1890)

 Throughout 1885, the excavations moved from the western side of the Acropolis, beginning near the Propylaia (the monumental gateway to the site), towards the east.
-In 1886, three areas were added: the part of the North Circuit Wall between the Erechtheion and the Propylaia; the area between the Parthenon and the Erechtheion (which contained the remains of the Hekatompedon, or 'Old Parthenon', first discovered in 1882) and the area east of the Parthenon.
+In 1886, three areas were added: the part of the North Circuit Wall between the Erechtheion and the Propylaia; the area between the Parthenon and the Erechtheion (which contained the remains of the Archaios Naos or "Old Temple of Athena") and the area east of the Parthenon.
 In 1887, Kavvadias excavated the area to the east of the Erechtheion, along the East Circuit Wall to the Belvedere tower, and from the Belvedere tower to the area between the Parthenon and the Acropolis Museum.
 In 1888, he excavated the area around the museum, as well as the area between the Parthenon and the South Circuit Wall, and uncovered the Parthenon's stylobate to its full depth of 14 m, or twenty-two levels of masonry.
 In 1889, most of the southern and western part of the Acropolis was cleared of post-Classical remains, as were the interiors of the Parthenon and the Pinakotheke (a chamber in the monument's northern wing) of the Propylaia.
 Finally, in 1890, Kavvadias cleared the route onto the Acropolis from the Beulé Gate.